Blue Lagoon Transfer And Golden Circle Tour Iceland

 This day is a combination of Iceland’s most famous sites, conveniently paired to allow you to experience more.
-See unique natural formations, such as geysers, waterfalls, lakes, lava fields, craters and more topped with an ultimate bathing experience in the warm waters of the Blue Lagoon Transfer at the end of the day.
+See unique natural formations, such as geysers, waterfalls, lakes, lava fields, craters, and more topped with an ultimate bathing experience in the warm waters of the Blue Lagoon Transfer at the end of the day.

-Please note that admission ticket is NOT included and requires pre booking personally.
+Please note that admission ticket is NOT included and requires pre-booking personally.

 Visit Thingvellir National Park, a historic landmark and the place where the Icelandic Commonwealth was founded.
 Take a chance to visit the best place on earth to view the North Atlantic Divergent Ridge.
-See eruptions of up to 20-meter high at Geysir geothermal area, made by Strokkur, which erupts every three to four minutes.
+See eruptions of up to 20 meters high at Geysir geothermal area, made by Strokkur, which erupts every three to four minutes.
 Pass by the dormant Geysir and make a stop for lunch.

 Next view Gullfoss waterfall, considered the most beautiful of Iceland’s 30,000 waterfalls.
 Then, travel to Kerið volcanic crater, a striking crater lake filled with bright blue-green water and surrounded by stark black and deep-red slopes.